smolinari/quasar-docker/README.md

 ## Instructions

+### Add files to your project
-1. Add the `Dockerfile` and `docker-compose.yml`files to your project.
+Add the `Dockerfile` and `docker-compose.yml`files to your project.

+### Run the build command
-2. Now run
+Now run:

 `docker-compose build`

 This will build the container from the latest node alpine container image and set up the docker environment.

+### Run the container
-3. Once the build has finished, run
+Once the build has finished, run

 `docker-compose up -d`.

 This runs the container in detached mode.

+### Enter the container via the shell entry
-4. Now to get into the container via the shell:
+Now to get into the container via the shell:

 `docker exec -ti <name_of_your_container> sh`